SamReeves/ckd-wemanity/README.md

 This data set was made public in 2015, the result of a study done in Tamilnadu, India.
 It contains 24 independent variables -- features of a patient's blood -- which we can use to indicate the dependent variable "class".
 Class is a binary value which indicates that a patient does or does not have Chronic Kidney Disease.
 There are 400 independent observations.

 This data contains null values, and it does not have standardized data types.
-It is provided for free by University of California Irvine (whoo! go Aardvarks!) in a .rar archive, with all relevant information in .arff.
+It is provided for free by University of California Irvine (whoo! go Anteaters!) in a .rar archive, with all relevant information in .arff.

 ## Usage Instructions